 We are now in Phase 2, during which we are focussing on:

-- Developing data standards, which outline what data needs to look like to be reused.
-This includes establishing data quality standards and creating standard reference data sets
+• Developing data standards, which establish criteria specific data must meet in order to be reused accurately and efficiently, and creating standard reference data sets

 As with all IT projects, this one has a formal Project Board which is responsible for ensuring that the project is delivered to brief, on time and on budget.
 The processes listed above are being directed and validated by the Interim Data Governance Group (IDGG) which comprises senior data practitioners from across the University.
 It is the IDDG that is also responsible for identifying the priority administrative data sets.
-Agreed definitions, sources and stewards will be recorded in the Casewise database and made accessible via the Evolve Web user interface that is currently in development.
-In the meantime, information is available on request from the project team.
+Agreed definitions, sources and stewards will be recorded in the Casewise database and made available to all staff via the Evolve web interface.
+More information is available on request from the the project team.

-Phase 2 started in August 2018, and the project is currently due to finish in July 2020.
-The Covid-19 pandemic will affect our timetable, however.
-For the latest information on the schedule for work on specific data areas and opportunities for you to contribute, please contact the project team.
+Phase 2 started in August 2018, and the project is due to finish in July 2020.
+We have recently secured further funding to continue data governance beyond this date completing implementation in the highest priority areas and beginning to embed data governance throughout the organisation.
+The Covid-19 pandemic is affecting our stakeholders’ availability, and therefore our timetable, but we are continuing to make progress.
+For the latest information on the schedule for specific data areas and opportunities to contribute, please contact the project team.

 - Reduced effort required to specify the data sets needed for business systems, their integrations and reports, and easier identification of the right source for that data